Mc-Zen/tidy/src/helping.typ

 ///        or suggestions regarding this style.
 /// - package-name (string): The name of the package.
 This is required to give helpful
 ///   error messages when a symbol cannot be found.
 /// - onerror (function): What to do with errors.
-By default, an assertation is failed.
+By default, an assertion is failed (the document panics).
 #let generate-help(
   namespace: (".": () => ""),
   package-name: "",